 The friction damping concept is frequently applied in turbomachinery applications, especially at hot locations, to reduce resonance stresses.
-A typical application of dry friction damping in gas turbines is the so-called 'friction damper', 'cottage-roof damper' or 'underplatform damper', which is loaded by centrifugal force against the underside of the platforms of two adjacent blades.
+A typical application of dry friction damping in gas turbines is the so-called "friction damper," "cottage-roof damper," or "underplatform damper," which is loaded by centrifugal force against the underside of the platforms of two adjacent blades.
 The main design criterion for such devices is to determine the optimum damper configuration or the damper mass or both in order to reduce the dynamic stresses by the maximum possible extent.
 For example, if the damper mass is too small for a given configuration, the friction force will not be large enough to dissipate sufficient energy.
-On the other hand, if the damper mass is too large, it will "stick", limiting the relative motion across the interface and thus the amount of energy dissipation.
+On the other hand, if the damper mass is too large, it will "stick," limiting the relative motion across the interface and thus the amount of energy dissipation.
 In both cases, the friction damper will be inefficient and between these two extremes there is an optimum size.
-A good review of the friction damping concept in turbomachinery applications is given by Griffin [1]
+A good review of the friction damping concept in turbomachinery applications is given by Griffin [1].

-The so-called 'cottage-roof damper' or 'underplatform damper' is physically a very simple device usually a simple-shaped piece of metal loaded on the underside of adjacent blades.
-The theoretical analysis and the optimisation of these simple devices have been quite difficult, however, due to marked non-linearity and to uncertainties about the contact characteristics and damper behaviour.
-Substantial effort has been devoted to understanding and modelling basic contact characteristics, usually in the form of friction force-displacement hysteresis loops [2-7].
+The so-called "cottage-roof damper" or "underplatform damper" is physically a very simple device usually a simpleshaped piece of metal loaded on the underside of adjacent blades.
+The theoretical analysis and the optimization of these simple devices have been quite difficult, however, due to marked nonlinearity and to uncertainties about the contact characteristics and damper behavior.
+Substantial effort has been devoted to understanding and modeling basic contact characteristics, usually in the form of friction force-displacement hysteresis loops [2-7].

 In addition to those studies related to the basic contact characteristics between two contacting surfaces, several friction damper models and analysis methods have been proposed in the past.
-The simplest, yet the most commonly used, friction damper model in the literature is the adaptation of a basic macro-slip contact model to represent underplatform dampers [8-11].
+The simplest, yet the most commonly used, friction damper model in the literature is the adaptation of a basic macroslip contact model to represent underplatform dampers [8-11].
+This simple model is usually combined with a single-degree-of-freedom blade model, the friction damper being attached between the SDOF system and ground.
+These studies have revealed various important aspects of the friction damper characteristics and yielded some qualitative answers, especially on damping optimization.